 In a nutshell: As soon as you receive a notification that new tips have been posted, go to the TSP website to request an interfund transfer.
 For the transfer, allocate percentages of your entire balance to the G/F/C/S/I accounts according to the numbers in the tips.
 That's all there is to it.

 Yes!
 By default, you should get email notifications of new tips.
 If you'd rather not, you can disable them within the TSP Tips app, under "Settings."
-You'll also get a Push notification on your iPhone.
+You'll also get a push notification on your iPhone or Android device.
 This may be disabled by default, so go to TSP Tips under your iPhone's Settings app to make sure they're turned on.
+Or on Android, under Settings, Sound and Notification, and App Notifications.

 Just request an interfund transfer for your entire balance.
 You can change your paycheck contributions to match the tips if you want, but it's not necessary and is kind of a hassle.
 We recommend keeping them directed to a stable fund, such as G.